bobbyshaw/tomrobertshaw.net/_posts/2015-12-21-introduction-to-machine-learning-with-naive-bayes.md

 ## PHP Implementation

-After some searching for what solutions were out there already, I chose to experiment with Cam Spiers' [Statistical Classifier](https://github.com/camspiers/statistical-classifier) as it seemed the most feature complete.
-It provided a Complement Naive Bayes and SVM implementation.
+After some searching for what solutions were out there already, I chose to experiment with Cam Spiers' [Statistical Classifier](https://github.com/camspiers/statistical-classifier) as it seemed the most feature complete Complement Naive Bayes implementation.

 To train the classifier: